 I ONLY WANT ONE

-It would be good if you could buy ONE baby wrap, or ONE feeding spoon or ONE of just about anything you
+It would be good if you could buy ONE toothbrush, or ONE paintbrush or ONE of just about anything you

 need.
 So much stuff comes in packs of 3 or 4 and I don't need that many.
-I'd rather buy another little toy with the money than get more items than I
+I'd rather buy something else with the money than get more items than I

 Jan 2012: Is it just me, or do Captcha, (I'm assuming it is the same in both singular and plural form, like

 'sheep') those wiggly nonsense words which security conscious people add to their websites to stop spam, drive you crazy?
 Mostly, I can't read the

 captcha and have to type several versions to get it right.
 On some websites they then lock you out because of too many tries.
 Now they have come up

 with the 'clever' alternative of having someone speaking words in a room full of noisy people.
 Now, do I write down all 4 or 5 words that the person

 says, or just choose one?
 By this time I have swapped out of the website and said, 'Forget it.'